electricitymaps/electricitymaps-contrib/electricitymap/contrib/capacity_parsers/README.md

 ## Context <a name="#context"></a>

 In an effort to increase the quality of the data published on our app or API, we have started a whole initiative to enable us to track outliers in the source data.

-Over the years, we have noticed that real-time data published by the different data sources can be completely outside the distribution of the historical time-series.
-These data points are outliers and need to be detected before any data processing.

-One way to perform outlier detection is to check that each incoming data point is not higher than the installed capacity for a given mode.
-The power output cannot be above the energy input as the efficiency of power plants is always below 100%.
-In other words, for a given zone and a given mode, the power production for that mode at any given time cannot exceed the installed capacity for that mode.

-> **Example**
-> In 2023, the wind capacity in **DK-DK1** was 5233 MW.
-The average wind production in the first 3 quarters of 2023 was 1455 MW.

-The goal here is to validate each incoming production parser event by comparing each mode production against the installed capacity available in the zone configuration.
-If a mode production is higher than the installed capacity, the data point will be flagged as an outlier and will be corrected by our data pipelines.

-To achieve this goal, we need robust and consistent capacity data.
-We also need to be able to capture the evolution of capacity data over time.
-As renewable capacity increases in most zones, this means that the power production will also increase.
+You can find more information on this [wiki page](https://github.com/electricitymaps/electricitymaps-contrib/wiki/Capacity-update-process).

 ## Capacity sources <a name="capacity_sources"></a>